subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Teaching

-In Fall 2021, I am teaching _Transition to Advanced Mathematics_, a tutorial on _Introduction to Topology_, a _Putnam Seminar_ on problem solving, and half semester courses on _Theory of Differential Calculus_.
+In Spring 2022, I am teaching _Numerical Analysis_, _Multivariable Calculus__, and  _Foundation of Mathematical Computing_.
 The course syllabis are accessible through the [teaching page](teaching).
 Older teaching is listed there as well.

 </div>